Aeron/ikev2-strongswan-vpn/README.md

 ### Kernel Parameters

-If container was never run in privileged mode and such approach is undesirable, then run the following first:
+If a container was never run in privileged mode and such an approach is undesirable, then run the following first:

 ```sh
 sysctl -w net.ipv4.ip_forward=1